adityapachchigar/Youtube-Adview-Prediction-using-Machine-Learning-model/README.md

 # ap1912
-This project is about youtube adview prediction based on a csv file.
+Machine Learning - This project is about youtube adview prediction based on a csv file.

 Filename= "train.csv"
 Purpose= From which you can train data on different models.